SFsourDoh/xrpl-walletconnect-wallet/README.md

    - Verify the `.env` file is properly configured
    - Ensure the port is not already in use

-### Debug Mode
+### Debug Information

-The application includes comprehensive logging.
-Check the server console for detailed information about:
+The application includes basic logging.
+Check the server console for information about:
-- WalletConnect connection attempts
+- WalletConnect connections
-- Transaction signing requests
+- Transaction requests
-- API endpoint calls
+- API calls
-- Error details
+- Error messages

 ## 🤝 Contributing

-This is a reference implementation.
+This is a learning project.
 Feel free to:
-- Fork and modify for your own projects
+- Fork and modify for your own use
-- Submit issues for bugs or improvements
+- Report bugs or suggest improvements
-- Contribute documentation or code improvements
+- Contribute documentation or code changes

 ## 📄 License

 MIT License - see LICENSE file for details.

-## 🙏 Acknowledgments
+## 🙏 Thanks

 - [XRPL.js](https://xrpl.org/docs/xrpljs/) for XRPL integration
 - [WalletConnect v2](https://docs.walletconnect.com/) for the connection protocol